MikeHopley/ftl-ships-strategy/index.md

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.

 As usual, the artillery is too expensive to upgrade, unless you are late in the game with plenty of scrap.

+Sector 1 distress beacons are worth visiting.
+You have a clone bay, plus an okay teleporter blue option.

 ### Balance Mod